flenniken/statictea/docs/runFunction.md

 # funEq_ffb

-Return true when the a equals b.
+Return true when two floats are equal.

 ~~~
 eq(a: float, b: float) bool